 The PSS Property Guide to New Zealand’s South Island for UK Buyers

 One big difference that you will notice between North Island and South Island is that on the latter house prices are considerably cheaper so you will be able to get a much more spacious property for your budget.
 The area is also much quieter with a slightly slower pace of life, so if you are after a quiet life then South Island could be for you.

 House Prices in Christchurch, Canterbury

-Christchurch is located halfway down the eastern seaboard of the South Island and is the capital of the Canterbury region.
-House prices here have remained stable for the past 12 months at a median price of NZ$445K (£235,627) across the region.
+Christchurch, located halfway down the eastern seaboard of the South Island, is the capital of the Canterbury region.
+House prices in this area tend not to fluctuate too much.

-For those who really enjoy the buzz of living within walking distance of a CBD, Christchurch offers some of the best options in terms of quality and affordable options.
-Many of these are new builds after the devastating 2011 earthquakes.
+For those who really enjoy the hustle and bustle of living within walking distance of a CBD, Christchurch offers some of the best options in terms of quality and affordability.
+For example, the median house property in Canterbury is $685,000.
+Many of the properties here are new builds, which were built after the devastating 2011 earthquakes

 House Prices in Queenstown, Central Otago